By Noks Nauta and Sieuwke Ronner.

 6. Noks Nauta and Sieuwke Ronner.
 Unguided missiles on course.
 Working and living with giftedness.
 Harcourt Book Publishers, June 2007.
 ISBN 978 90 26517990.

-The Delphi technique is an efficient way to obtain consensus.
+NOTES: The Delphi technique is an efficient way to obtain consensus.
 We performed a written version in 5 rounds.
 Statements are made and open questions are asked.
 After each round the results are presented to the participants and new formulations are given and new questions are asked.

 In the Netherlands all employers need to contract an occupational health physician.
 These are medical doctors with an extra four year postgraduate training.
 They advise employees and employers on matters regarding work and health.
 They give preventive advise and have consulting hours for employees who are on sick leave.
 Because at least a third of the people on sick leave have mental complaints, occupational health physicians often deal with employees who have stress related disorders and/ or depressive disorders.
 Among these they see gifted adults and in order to give an adequate advice to employee and employer we think it is important that they recognize them.